Skip to main content

 Matching Needle Size to Marinade Texture

-When in doubt, test the liquid in the sink before injecting meat.
-If it will not flow smoothly through the selected needle with light plunger pressure, it will not perform better inside a cold brisket or turkey.
-Adjust the recipe before the cook starts.
+Test the liquid in the sink before injecting meat.
+If it won’t flow smoothly through the selected needle with light pressure, it won’t perform better inside a cold brisket or turkey.
+Adjust the recipe before the cook starts — a clogged marinade injector wastes time and sends liquid back out of the entry hole.

-Simple Injection Ideas by Meat
+Simple Injection Recipes by Meat

 Common Flavor Injection Mistakes to Avoid